MockingbirdME/game_md/magic/arcane_powers.md

 * Name - The name of the arcane power being described.
 * Range - Arcane powers have six basic ranges, a spell.or effect utilizing powers with multiple ranges, other than spell/effect, has the lowest range amongst the powers used:
   * spell/effect - this power can not be cast by itself, it affects the rest of the spell or effect it is included in.
+  * spell - as spell/effect but can only affect spells.
   * self - this power is used to affect the caster.
   * touch - this power affects a target that is touched or the caster.
   * short - this power can be thrown with a close range of the caster's mind stat, a range increment of the caster's mind stat, and a max range of three times the caster's mind stat.
   * medium - this power can be thrown with a close range of twice the caster's mind stat, a range increment of twice the caster's mind stat, and a max range of six times the caster's mind stat.
   * long - this power can be thrown with a close range of three times the caster's mind stat, a range increment of three times the caster's mind stat, and a max range of ten times the caster's mind stat.
+* Duration - many effects last only for an instant as the spell is triggered others last for some period of time, generally either one round or some number of minutes; if duration is listed as "X" it means the specifics of the spell's duration are listed in the description.
 * Theme - the arcane theme(s), if any, that this power is associated with.
 * Mage Types allowed - some power's are restricted to certain mage types or mages with certain other traits, these requirements will be listed here.